This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For school-aged children, other essential requirements include the Individuals with Disabilities in Education Act, the Technology-Related Assistance for Individuals with Disabilities Act, and others.[4]

-These acts ensure your child has access to a free, appropriate education, which may include special services, technology aids, and assistive devices.
+These acts ensure your child has access to a free, appropriate education, including special services, technology aids, and assistive devices.

-Kentucky also has state laws protecting the disabled.
-The state’s Human Relations Commission takes complaints regarding rights violations or discrimination.[5]
+Kentucky also has state laws protecting people with disabilities.
+The state’s Human Relations Commission takes complaints regarding rights violations or discrimination.[6]

 Courts in Kentucky are allowed to award damages in the case of discrimination against someone with disabilities.